 Management of Lettuce with Big Vein Virus

-Because the disease remains viable for such a lengthy period in the soil, one would think that crop rotation would be a cultural method for control, and it is if the rotation is many years long.
+Since the disease remains viable for such a lengthy period in the soil, one would think that crop rotation would be a cultural method for control, and it is if the rotation is many years long.

-In garden spaces with a history of big vein, avoid planting susceptible crops specifically during cool wet spring and fall, and in poorly draining soil.
+In garden spaces with a history of big vein, avoid planting susceptible crops specifically during cool, wet spring and fall, and in poorly draining soil.

 Use big vein resistant cultivars and select garden space that has not previously been planted with lettuce.
 Always remove crop detritus rather than working it into the soil to minimize infection.